 How to use citronella oil?

+now that we have a fair understanding of how to propagate citronella plant, lets look at its uses.
 There are several ways in which you can use citronella oil.
 Here are a few suggestions to use citronella oil.

 Citronella oil as a spray can be good to freshen up a room or to apply over the skin as an insect repellent.